academe/opayo-pi/README.md

 // and will be returned with the result to help match up the user with their
 // payment request.

+// Note: do NOT pass the transactionId in as the threeDSSessionData.
+If you do
+// this, Opayo will reject the 3DS redirect challenge.
+It's not known why, but
+// has been observed.
+The vendorTxCode can be used with no issues at this time.

 if ($transactionResponse->isRedirect()) {
     echo '<form method="post" action="'.$payment->getAcsUrl().'">';
     foreach($transactionResponse->getPaRequestFields($threeDSSessionData) as $name => $value) {